• Skip to primary navigation

 10. Olive oil

 A staple of the Mediterranean diet, olive oil is rich in monounsaturated fats and antioxidants.
-This helps reduce inflammation, improve cholesterol levels, and protect the arteries from damage.

 11. Pomegranate